 Procedure, damages and costs

-In this chapter of our Annual Insurance Review 2018, we look at the main developments in 2017 and expected issues in 2018 with regards to procedure, damages and costs.
+In this chapter of our Annual Insurance Review 2020, we look at the main developments in 2019 and expected issues in 2020 for procedure, damages and costs.

 Practitioners are grappling with the new disclosure pilot (in force on 1 January 2019) and discovering that perhaps unsurprisingly, it has not yet led to a reduction in costs, but rather to further front-loading of costs – another reason to engage in Alternative Dispute Resolution (ADR) at an early stage.
 The question whether the courts can compel parties to engage in ADR is once again in issue.

 The Court of Appeal in Lomax v Lomax held that the court could compel an unwilling party to engage in Early Neutral Evaluation (ENE) without both parties' consent.
 ENE is a little-used form of ADR involving the appointment of an independent evaluator (who can be a judge; not the one who hears the trial) to give the parties an assessment of the merits of the case.
 The evaluator does not decide the case, but gives the parties an objective view of the strengths and weaknesses of each case to encourage settlement.

 The prevailing view, following the seminal Court of Appeal decision in Halsey v Milton Keynes NHS Trust, is that the court could not force unwilling parties to engage in ADR.
 The judge at first instance in Lomax (an Inheritance Act dispute) followed this approach but suggested that the Civil Procedure Rules Committee (CPRC) clarify the rules on this point.
 The CPRC considered that the Civil Procedure Rules (CPR) did not require clarification (a conclusion with which the Court of Appeal agreed as it considered that the CPR do permit the court to order an ENE in the absence of consent), but have asked the Civil Justice Council to consider the issue further.
 Watch this space.